markjnkim/es_mod/01-html/content/step-3-hero.md

   width: 500px;
   color: #024e76;
   position: absolute;
-  bottom: 120px;
+  bottom: 10px;
   right: 10%;
 }
 ```
+Let's unpack any new CSS properties and their related values.
+* **Border**: As was explained in the previous module regarding how to assign `padding` values, the`border` property can also be declared by each side(`border-top, border-left`, etc), by two values representing the top/bottom and left/right pairs respectively, or a single value, as we have declared here, assigned to all four sides.
+Unlike `padding`, `border` **must** also have  style and color values declared to render.
+* **Background-color**: Sets the background color to the element selected.
+* **Position**: We set this value to be **absolute** since we need the location of our form box to always be posiitoned in respect to the parent element, in this case the form container, our `section`.
+* **Bottom** and **Right**: Set the values **from** these respective sides of our `section` to position our form container.
+The `right` property was given a percentage this time and not a fixed pixel.
+Try shrinking the screen horizontally by the right or left sides and notice the relative gap lessens by a ratio dependent on the size of the window.
+We will be using percentages much more in the next module so we can dive deeper about how to relatively size certain properties.

 Let's take a look at your page on the browser and see how your new code has changed the page.
-Don't forget to set the `Auto Save` option in the `File` menu since all change must be saved in order to render.
+Don't forget to set the save your changes or your styles will not render.
+> **Pro-Tip**: You can save yourself a bit of heart ache or frustration by simply clicking on the Auto Save option in the `File` menu so saving is made automatic on changes.

 Your page should look something like this:
 ![form-box](./assets/step-3/600-form-css.png)